SCIInstitute/ShapeWorks/docs/workflow/parameters.md

 * [Project excel file](parameters.md#project-excel-file)

 The project excel file format is continiously under development where new features are being added.
-The XML format is a legacy tool and will be depriciated soon.
+The XML will be depriciated soon and users are encouraged to use the project excel file.

 ### XML Parameter File

 Here is the list of the parameters to be included in the `<parameters.xml>` file.

 * `<inputs>`: List of surface meshes or distance transforms (i.e., groom stage output) that comprises your dataset.